Types of Locks and How Well They Protect You

-There are dozens of lock types that homeowners can install on the doors and furniture of their homes.
+There are dozens of lock types homeowners can use to protect their homes, businesses, and valuables.
+But which ones should they choose for their front doors?
+For other parts of the home?
 Knowing the difference between locks can help homeowners make informed decisions that can increase security and protection around the home.
-In this article, you will find descriptions of common locks found in homes and businesses that will help homeowners gauge individual locks' safety.
+In this article, we'll look at the key features of common locks found in homes and businesses so you can find the locks that are right for you.

 Padlocks are a non-attached lock used to protect a door, box, or other protected places.
 There are two main types of padlocks: combination or key.
 On a combination padlock, you will see a series of rotatable numbers or letters.
 The numbers or letters can be rotated to create a code that allows the user to unlock the padlock.
 A key padlock requires a key to open the lock.
 Both are extremely common and can be found on bike racks and other commonplace locations.
 There are various types, sizes, and strengths within the two categories of combination padlocks and key padlocks.
 Usually, the smaller the padlock is, the easier it will be for a thief or burglar to cut the padlock.